ndd7xv/heh/README.md

 The HEx Helper is a cross-platform terminal UI used for modifying file data in hex or ASCII.
 It aims to replicate some of the look of hexyl while functionaly acting like a terminal UI version of GHex.

 __heh is currently in alpha - it's not ready to be used in any production manner.
-Notably, it does not warn users of quitting before saving and does not store backups if killed or crashing.__
+Notably, it does not warn users of quitting before saving, it does not store backups if killed or crashing, and there is no undo option after deleting a byte.__

 ![screenshot of heh](demo.png)